-Objective: To ensure that non-residential use does not unreasonably impact residential amenity.
-A1 P1 Hours of operation must be within: Hours of operation must not have an (a) 8.00 am to 6.00 pm Mondays to Fridays inclusive; unreasonable impact upon the residential amenity through commercial vehicle movements, noise or other emissions that are (b) 9.00 am to 12.00 noon Saturdays; unreasonable in their timing, duration or (c) nil Sundays and Public Holidays; extent. except for office and administrative tasks or visitor accommodation.

-Noise emissions measured at the boundary of the site must not exceed the following:

-- (a) 55 dB(A) (LAeq) between the hours of 8.00 am to 6.00 pm; - (b) 5dB(A) above the background (LA90) level or 40dB(A) (LAeq), whichever is the lower, between the hours of 6.00 pm to 8.00 am; - (c) 65dB(A) (LAmax) at any time.

-External lighting must comply with all of the following:
+Objective: Obje ective. То е nsure that non-residential use does not unrea asonably impact residential amenity.
+Acceptable Solutions Performance Criteria A1 P1 Hou rs of operation must be within: Hours of operation must not have an (a) 8.00 am to 6.00 pm Mondays to Fridays inclusive; unreasonable impact upon the residential amenity through commercial vehicle movements, noise or other emissions that are (b) 9.00 am to 12.00 noon Saturdays; unreasonable in their timing, duration or extent. (c) nil Sundays and Public Holidays; except for office and administrative tasks or visitor accommodation.
+A2 P2 e emissions measured at the boundary of site must not exceed the following: Noise emissions measured at the boundary of the site must not cause environmental harm. (a) 55 dB(A) (LAeq) between the hours of 8.00 am to 6.00 pm; (b) 5dB(A) above the background (LA90) level or 40dB(A) (LAeq), whichever is the lower, between the hours of 6.00 pm to 8.00 am; (c) 65dB(A) (LAmax) at any time. А3 P3 External lighting must comply with all of the following: